very-good-science/data-ethics-club/site/join_in/meetings/2024/data-feminism.md

 | Pacific Daylight Time UTC-7 | 07:00              |

 Psst - Please raise an issue if you spot that any of these time conversions are incorrect!

-## Want to join?

-We'd love to have you join!
-Email Nina at nina.dicara@bristol.ac.uk if you'd like to go on the email list for meeting reminders over the summer.
-We can also send you a calendar invite for the events if you like so they're in your online diary.